 Illinois Department of Public Health

 Welcome to Prophetstown-Lyndon-Tampico CUSD #3.
 On behalf of the Board of Education, we welcome and appreciate your visit to our website.

-In 1969 Prophetstown and Lyndon formed a consolidated district with the annexation of Tampico schools in the 1996-1997 school year.
-Our communities share a community heritage with Tampico being the birthplace of President Ronald Reagan and the city name of Prophetstown derived from a Black Hawk Indian chief, Wabokoshiek, who had been named the "The Prophet".
+In 1969 Prophetstown and Lyndon formed a consolidated district and grew with the annexation of Tampico schools in 1997.
+Our communities share an honored heritage with Tampico being the birthplace of President Ronald Reagan and the city name of Prophetstown derived from the Black Hawk Indian chief, Wabokoshiek, who had been named the "The Prophet".

 David R. Rogers